Aseer-Ahmad/ML-Azure-Capstone/README.md

 ## Project Overview

-This is the capstone project for the Udacity Machine Learning Engineer with Azure Nanodegree.
-The project demonstrates the process of training, evaluating, and deploying machine learning models using Azure Machine Learning services.
+This project demonstrates the process of training, evaluating, and deploying machine learning models using Azure Machine Learning services.
 Two primary methods are explored for model training and optimization: Azure Automated ML (AutoML) and Azure HyperDrive for hyperparameter tuning.
 The best model is then deployed as a web service.

 ## Dataset

 This project utilizes the **Denver Consumer Price Index (CPI)** dataset, sourced from Kaggle.
-The dataset contains time-series data about the Consumer Price Index in Denver.
+The dataset contains data about the Consumer Price Index in Denver.

+It can be found at https://www.kaggle.com/datasets/bls/denver-cpi .

 The primary task is a regression problem: to predict the `cpi` value based on the other features in the dataset.
 The data is accessed by downloading it from KaggleHub and registering it as a Tabular Dataset in the Azure ML Workspace for use in experiments.